 To ensure the best nutrition for our students, all full-time students are required to purchase a meal plan.
 Undergraduates are able to choose between a 2- and 3- meal plan according to their needs.
+Once a meal plan is chosen, it cannot be changed during the course of the semester.
 The Weimar Institute cafeteria provides whole-food, plant-based meals on a daily basis and uses many locally grown fruits and vegetables that are primarily grown on the Weimar Farm (the campus veganic farm).
 Students with food allergies may contact the cafeteria staff for special dietary needs related to allergies and other food intolerances such as to nuts and gluten.